LLNL/Caliper/doc/sphinx/workflow.rst

 ``.cali`` format files (one per process), which can be examined off-line with the ``cali-query`` tool.
-The ``report`` service can filter, aggregate, and sort output records, and produce JSON output or human-readable reports in table or hierachical form.
+The ``report`` service can filter, aggregate, and sort output records, and produce JSON output or human-readable reports in table or hierarchical form.
 The reports can be written into files or to standard output.
 As with ``recorder``, reports will be written per process.
 Finally, the ``mpireport`` service aggregates or gathers output records from all ranks in an MPI